amiaopensource/vrecord/Resources/analog_digitization.md

 2. Bmdcapture log (filename_bmdcapture.log)
 3. FFmpeg log (filename_ffmpeg_date_time.log)
 4. FFplay log (filename_ffplay_date_time.log)
-5. Frame MD5 file (filename.framemd5)
+5. Frame MD5 file (filename.framemd5) if you chose to record frame MD5s, which you should do
 6. An capture options log (filename_capture_options.log)

 Scroll through the video file to make sure it is complete; in other words, you've captured the entire tape.
 If all these files exist and the video file looks complete you can move on to further QC.